 Migrate data from your old environment to your new environment

 Now you can transfer data that your stateful workloads need.

 Migration to Google Cloud: Transferring large datasets contains guidance on this topic.
-If you're planning to modernize your workloads to apply a microservices architecture or if you've already adopted it, see Migrating a monolithic application to microservices on GKE.
+If you're planning to modernize your workloads to apply a microservices architecture or if you've already adopted it, or if you need guidance about cut-over windows and scheduled maintenance strategies, see Migrating a monolithic application to microservices on GKE.
 For more information about the data storage options that you have on GKE, see storage configuration.
 For example, you can use Compute Engine persistent disks, either zonal or replicated across a region, or you can use Filestore.